An international working team consisting of ISS partners is studying the NASA-proposed “Gateway”; a cis-lunar platform concept.

 The Gateway is proposed to be placed in a near-rectilinear halo orbit (NRHO) around the Moon.
 This orbit allows continuous communication with the Earth.

 NRHO requires only 70% of the energy needed for a Low Lunar Orbit (LLO), and enables easy access to the LLO from the Earth, reducing transportation costs.
 NRHO furthermore provides a good long view of the lunar south pole, allowing service as a communication relay for south pole exploration.

 JAXA will engage in detailed technical deliberations of possible contributions, such as providing technologies and practices cultivated through the ISS program and H-II Transfer Vehicle (HTV) resupply transportation missions.

-We are presently exploring two potential contributions: Contribution to the International Habitation Module (I-HAB) in cooperation with ESA through the provision of JAXA's Environmental Control and Life Support System; contribution through the logistic resupply by the advanced HTV-X, which is currently under development.
+We are presently exploring several potential plans for habitation functions and resupply missions for the Gateway.
+These include providing equipment for the Habitation and Logistics Outpost (HALO), to contribute to the International Habitation Module (I-HAB) in cooperation with ESA and NASA through the provision of JAXA's Environmental Control and Life Support System and to contribute through the logistic resupply by the advanced HTV-X, which is currently under development.

 of the Moon and Mars